isc-projects/kea/doc/guide/admin.rst

       Bye
       $

-If you elected not to create the tables in Step 4, you can do so now by running the ``kea-admin`` tool:
+If the tables were not created in Step 4, run the ``kea-admin`` tool to create them now:

 ::

    $ kea-admin lease-init mysql -u database-user -p database-password -n database-name

-Do not do this if you did create the tables in Step 4. ``kea-admin`` implements rudimentary checks; it will refuse to initialize a database that contains any existing tables.
-If you want to start from scratch, you must remove all data manually.
+Do not do this if the tables were created in Step 4. ``kea-admin`` implements rudimentary checks; it will refuse to initialize a database that contains any existing tables.
+To start from scratch, all must be removed data manually.
 (This process is a manual operation on purpose, to avoid possibly irretrievable mistakes by ``kea-admin``.)

 .. _mysql-upgrade: